vitclarke279/EC46-statistical-analysis/README.md

 - All the functions require unit tests.
 I would use pytest to do these.
 - There are lost of locations where Exception handling needs to be included.
 - Would be cool to show what the warmest weekend is.
+- All the statistical work currently includes the outlying values.
+For example the -300 value is obviously an outlier.